N4S4/synology-api/CONTRIBUTING.md

 ## Pull Request

+Check if there is an active branch in progress and Always make sure you are pulling into the right branch.
 Before creating a PR make sure to do not change setup, License and any other non code related file.
 Changing them would only slow down the process with consequently need of modifying the PR